|

 You can store them in the freezer for up to three months.

-When you’re ready to thaw them, just place them, still in package, overnight in the refrigerator to thaw.
+When you’re ready to thaw them, just place them, still in the package, overnight in the refrigerator to thaw.
 It’s best if you can thaw them slowly like this, but if you need them pronto, feel free to let them thaw on the countertop.

-These are the perfect dessert to make and take to a potluck, and odds are other people at the food line won’t even guess they’re gluten free – they’re that good!
+These are the perfect dessert to make and take to a potluck, and odds are other people at the food line won’t even guess they’re gluten-free – they’re that good!

 You can even add red and green sprinkles to the top before baking to make them a lovely Christmas dessert for Christmas parties – or use other sprinkle colors appropriate for other holidays.